pygments/pygments/doc/docs/quickstart.rst

     print HtmlFormatter().get_style_defs('.highlight')

-The argument to `get_style_defs` is used as an additional CSS selector: the output may look like this:
+The argument to :func:`get_style_defs` is used as an additional CSS selector: the output may look like this:

 .. sourcecode:: css